-5.1 IMPLEMENTATION
+5.1 Implementation

-The models implemented with data enhancement techniques are shown in Table 4.
-All models are trained end-to-end and without pretraining, with weights initialized using the initialization procedure described by He et al. [46].
-Stochastic gradient descent with Nesterov momentum [47] is used to optimize the learning.
-The initial learning rate is selected at 0.01, and decays throughout training at a rate of 9×10^{-6} per epoch.
+The models implemented with data enhancement techniques are presented in Table 4.
+All models are trained end-to-end and without pretraining, with weights initialized using the initialization procedure described by He et al. [52].
+Stochastic gradient descent with Nesterov momentum [53] is used to optimize the learning.
+The initial learning rate is selected at 0.01 and decays throughout training at a rate of 9×10^{-6} per epoch.
 Each epoch is defined as 250 training iterations on the minibatches.
 The total number of epochs is determined based on the convergence of losses.
 The training loss is calculated by summing cross-entropy loss and batch Dice loss.
-Since trade-off
+Since trade-off exists between runtime and loss reduction, training is terminated at 56 epochs, when all models have reached a plateau in losses.